Simpson University graduation features first class of nursing students

 For Immediate Release

 REDDING, Calif. - Simpson University will honor 214 graduates during its April 27 outdoor spring commencement on campus.
 Among those are 20 men and women making history as the university’s founding class of nursing students.

 Those students will receive their nursing pins at a special ceremony at 6 p.m.
 Thursday, April 25, inside the Heritage Student Life Center on campus.
 The event includes a candlelight recitation of the Nightingale pledge by all nurses in attendance, and pins will be attached by a relative or friend of each student.

-In 2011, Simpson launched a four-year bachelor of science in nursing (BSN) program, expanding its nursing educational options, which include a 16-month RN-to-BSN Track through the School of Continuing Studies.
+In 2011, Simpson launched a four-year bachelor of science in nursing (BSN) program, expanding its nursing educational options, which include a 16-month RN-to-BSN Track through the School of Adult Studies.

 The program is bursting at the seams, with more than 80 students this semester and more than 90 expected in spring 2014.
 Modular buildings on campus have been converted into classrooms and lab space, where students work with four SIM manikins to get realistic, hands-on patient experience.

 Simpson University partners with 12 north state healthcare agencies, and students do clinical rotations at many of these locations, including Mercy and Shasta Regional medical centers, public health facilities in Shasta and Tehama counties, and long-term care agencies.

 Plans are underway for a state-of the-art Science and Nursing Building to be constructed near the center of campus for projected occupancy in fall 2014.